The Most Common Types of Crooked Teeth

 - Cause Problems

 - Treatment Options

 There are many different types of crooked teeth.

 Bite issues, such as overbite or underbite, are categorized from mild to severe.
 Crossbites, open bites, and deep bites are additional types of bite problems.

 Crowding, spacing, and protrusions also lead to crooked teeth.

 Our jaws have evolved over time, becoming smaller as we eat more cooked foods and use utensils to divide food into bites.
 As our jaws have become smaller, our teeth have not changed much.
 This is why modern humans still have third molars, or wisdom teeth, for example.

 Genetics determine how much you will struggle with crooked or misaligned teeth throughout your life.
-Some people might never need braces or aligners, or they not need them for long.
+Some people might never need braces or aligners, or they might not need them for long.
 Others may need to return to orthodontic treatment throughout their lives.

-There are three basic types of malocclusions.
+There are three basic types (classes) of malocclusion.